Kim vows to build 'invincible' military while slamming US | Technology

 - North Korea

-Seoul's Defense Ministry said South Korean and U.S. intelligence authorities were analyzing the North Korean weapons displayed but didn't elaborate.
-Seoul's Unification Ministry said Monday's exhibition was the first of its kind since Kim took power in 2011.

-Yang Wook, a military expert who teaches at South Korea's Hannam University, said the weapons shown in the photos were largely what the North has already displayed during military parades.
-Among them was what appears to be a new ICBM that North Korea disclosed during a military parade last year but hasn't test-fired, Yang said.
+Yang Wook, a military expert who teaches at South Korea's Hannam University, said the weapons in the photos include what appears to be a new ICBM that North Korea disclosed during a military parade last year but hasn't test-fired, Yang said.
 That missile mounted on an 11-axel launch vehicle during the parade is considered to be the North's biggest-yet ICBM.

+Other weapons on display were another ICBM that North Korea tested in 2017; ballistic missiles that can be fired from submarines or a train; solid-fueled, short-range missiles; and a developmental hypersonic missile that had its first test flight last month, said Lee Choon Geun, a missile expert at South Korea's Science and Technology Policy Institute.

 Despite its recent missile tests, Kim still maintains a 2018 self-imposed moratorium on long-range missile tests directly targeting the American homeland, a sign that he still wants to keep alive chances for future talks with Washington.